crystalsu2008/MayaMiscTools/README.md

     * Select joints at the root of hierarchy.
     * Select joints at the end of hierarchy.
     * Set joint orient attribute to zero.
+    * Convert Kinect1 Skeleton System to Kinect2.

+* Others<br>
+This is a collection of some not commonly tools.